PhatCa/reactNativeTheta360/README.md

 ## Features

+The majority of the implementation and features are currently in App.tsx, which is not best practice for React Native as it’s recommended to break down functionality into separate components.
+I plan to refactor each feature into its own component for better readability and adherence to best practices.
+This restructuring will enhance the code organization and maintainability.

 ### User Authentication
 To implement secure user access, we added a basic token-based authentication system to the app.
 Our goal was to allow users to log in with credentials that would be verified by a backend server, with successful authentication granting access to the main app features.
 Below are the steps we used to implement this feature:

 1. Code Snippet for User Login
+App.tsx:
 ```react-native
 const LoginScreen = ({ navigation }) => {
   const [username, setUserName] = useState('');